 Click for a larger image

 The Cistercians chose the place to worship and contemplate God because of its solitude and isolation in a beautiful enclosed valley in the fold of the mountains.
+It seems also to have been a particularly sacred piece of landscape chosen since the Bronze Age as a place of special veneration.
+There may even have been a monastery here before the Cistercians.

 |Aerial view (looking east) of the valley in the Cambrian Mountains where the abbey was eventually built|